l-yc/lcd-board/README.md

 There are three options, all of which are up to the tool in question to interpret:
  - `'add'   ` : add the list of json data for the corresponding ids.
  - `'delete'` : delete the list of json data for the corresponding ids.
- - `'change'` : dynamically add *or* delete the list of json data for the corresponding ids.
+ - `'change'` : dynamically add, change *or* delete the list of json data for the corresponding ids.

 ### DrawData
 DrawData contains the minimally required JSON information to be drawn.